- 1 Advantages of a deep cycle battery for RV travel

 Marine battery: RV battery makers attempted to unify the starting battery and the house RV battery so RV owners can have one battery that serves two purposes; the marine battery is a product of that attempt.
 As with many hybrids, they are not too good in RV starting nor in the deep discharging accustomed to the deep-cycle / house RV batteries.
 It is not ideal yet for an RV, but its major advantage is that it is much more a less expensive battery than the deep-cycle battery.

-Some Frequently Asked Questions ( FAQs)
+Frequently Asked Battery Questions

 A battery is an appliance used to store electrical energy.
 Countering ignorance; batteries do not generate electricity.
 They merely store them.
 These electric current are thereafter transferred to another device that requires electricity to work.